-As of December 31, 2020 and December 31, 2019, the outstanding balance on the NMFC Credit Facility was \$165.5 million and \$188.5 million, respectively, and NMFC was in compliance with the applicable covenants in the NMFC Credit Facility on such dates.
+As of December 31, 2021 and December 31, 2020, the outstanding balance on the NMFC Credit Facility was \$127.2 million, which included £16.4 million denominated in British Pound Sterling ("GBP") that has been converted to U.S. dollars, and \$165.5 million, respectively, and NMFC was in compliance with the applicable covenants in the NMFC Credit Facility on such dates.